Tonin Çobani: Later life and occupations

 After graduating from the University of Tirana, Tonin Çobani began working as a teacher in the high school of Lezhë where he also organized the school's music band which operated in local theaters and would regularly find themselves in the local press.
 During the same time, he also worked as an academic in the Luigj Kurakuqi university of Shkodër.
 From 1976, he began working in the local press article "Drita" where he published his first critical-literary work.
 Two years later, in 1978, he would go on to win the yearly award of the "Nëntori" article.
 In 1988, he began his writing career by writing the book "Kërkime letrare" together with Dhimitër Shuteriqi, Jup Kastrati and Razi Brahimi, a collection of essays and studies.

 Role in Albaniology

 Throughout his life, Tonin Çobani had been invested in topics revolving around Albaniological studies, especially Albanian paganism.
 He would study the Lahuta e Malcis by Gjergj Fishta writing a series of works on it from 2008-2013.

 In 2017, Çobani published the book "Mitologji Shqiptare" (Albanian Mythology), a 130-page book which talks about paganism throughout the history of the Albanians.
 The book is divided into 3 chapters, the first being on Pelasgian mythology, the second on Illyrian mythology and the third on Albanian paganism.

-List of books
+Selected works

 The following are a list of books published by Tonin Çobani: